Why Beautiful Digital Signage Often Fails

 The curse of knowledge: why designers can't see their own work

 There's a name for this trap that is running rampant in the industry.
-The curse of knowledge is the inability to imagine not knowing something you know.
-As we master a subject, the brain automates it and quietly loses access to the beginner's state — the messy, uncertain, context-free way a newcomer experiences the same thing.
+The curse of knowledge is a simple but slippery idea: once you know something, you can't imagine not knowing it.
+As we master a subject, the brain turns the hard parts into second nature — and quietly loses access to the beginner's state, the messy, uncertain, context-free way a newcomer experiences the same thing.
+(Think of trying to explain to someone how to ride a bike: the knowledge is so automatic you can barely put it into words.)
 (Effectiviology, The Decision Lab)

 For signage, the consequences are direct.
-The designer mentally supplies the missing context, reads the elements in the "correct" sequence, and assumes the viewer arrives with the same mental model.
+The designer mentally supplies the missing context, reads the elements in the "correct" sequence, and assumes the viewer arrives with the same mental model — the same picture in their head of what the screen is and what it's for.
 The viewer arrives with none of it.
 They have no brief, no backstory, no idea what the screen is for until the screen tells them — fast.

 You've seen it a thousand times.
 Your audience is seeing it for the first time — and the last.